Black Caviar: 2009–2010: Three-year-old season

-2010/2011: Four-Year-Old Season
+2010–2011: Four-year-old season

 Returning as a four-year-old in October 2010, Black Caviar won two more Group 2 races: the Schillaci Stakes at Caulfield and the Moir Stakes at Moonee Valley by 5½ lengths.
 She then was set for her first Group 1 race in the Patinack Farm Classic at Flemington, where she took on a field that included the highly rated Western Australian sprinter Hay List, along with multiple Group 1 winners Star Witness, Melito and All Silent.
 Black Caviar produced what was described as "an astonishing demolition job" and won by 4 lengths.
 After the race, the veteran trainer Lee Freedman, who had conditioned outstanding sprinters including Miss Andretti described Black Caviar as "the best I have seen".

 She resumed in February 2011 in the Lightning Stakes, where she defeated Hay List by 3½ lengths, being eased down well short of the winning post.
 Her next start saw her carry topweight of 58 kg in the Newmarket Handicap at Flemington.
 Despite the weight, she again won in similar ease to her previous Group 1 wins and set a race record in the process.
-This performance earned her a rating of 130 from the IFHA, which made her the number one ranked horse in the world in the period of October 2010 – March 2011.
+This performance earned her a rating of 130 from the IFHA, which made her the number one ranked horse in the world in the period of October 2010 to March 2011.
 The rating placed her only three pounds behind Dayjur, the highest rated sprinter of the previous 30 years.
 A fourth successive Group 1 win came in the William Reid Stakes at Moonee Valley before she ventured to Randwick in Sydney for the T J Smith Stakes.
 In this race, which attracted a crowd of 30,000, Hay List established a clear break on the field at the top of the straight and a huge upset briefly appeared possible.
 Black Caviar, however, accelerated past Hay List in the closing stages and won in very impressive style by 3 lengths.
 The Herald Sun described her performance as "brilliant, dominant and unforgettable".

 She then travelled to Brisbane for the BTC Cup at Doomben, where she attracted a crowd of over 20,000, for another clash with Hay List.
 She won by 2 lengths over Hay List, which once again ran a clear second placing and confirmed his standing as Black Caviar's main rival.
 Buffering was a further 5 lengths away in third place.
 Black Caviar was expected to end her season in the Doomben 10,000; however, her connections instead decided to spell her until the Australian spring.

 In the annual Victorian Thoroughbred Racing Awards, members of the racing media voted Black Caviar as Horse of the Year by 150 votes to 134 over So You Think.